 Should I cover my breakfast casserole while baking?

 Whether or not a breakfast strata should be covered while baking depends entirely on the recipe.

-This Sausage and Pepperoni Breakfast Strata does not need to be covered while baking.
-However, if your oven runs hot and you find the top of the breakfast casserole browning before the strata is set, you can lightly tent the strata with foil while baking.
+This sausage egg casserole does not need to be covered while baking.
+However, if your oven runs hot and you find the top of the breakfast casserole browning before the casserole is set, you can lightly tent the top with foil while baking.

-This easy Supreme Pizza Breakfast Bake is very filling and meant to be served as a complete meal since it contains carbs, protein, cheese and vegetables.
+This easy pizza breakfast casserole is very filling and meant to be served as a complete meal since it contains carbs, protein, cheese and vegetables.

-- Stand alone breakfast meats – such as bacon, sausage or Canadian ham
+- Stand alone breakfast meats: bacon, sausage or Canadian ham

 - Fresh fruit

 - Breakfast potatoes: hash browns, cubed breakfast potatoes, potato patties, roasted potatoes